-My name is Spark Twain, and I used ASMR to help overcome alcoholism, and conquer addiction.
+My name is Chris Buckley, and I used ASMR to help overcome alcoholism, and conquer addiction.
 So right now I’m going to tell you a little bit about what ASMR is, it’s history, and then we will discuss how it helped me personally.

 ASMR is an acronym that stands for Autonomous Sensory Meridiam Response, and it is a physiological response triggered in some individuals by softs sounds or satisfying visuals.